lefft/lefftpack/README.md

 - **`lefftpack::text_googmem`**: <br> a single string (length-1 character vector) containing full text of james damore's infamous "google memo" from 2017

-**NB.** The raw text datasets both have a fairly formal style, and are actually interestingly similar to one another linguistically (more than you might guess, and in certain specific ways, at least).
+**nb.** The raw text datasets both have a fairly formal style, and are actually interestingly similar to one another linguistically (more than you might guess, and in certain specific ways, at least).
 This is the *only* reason they're included.

 ### misc. notes